Marked for Death

 I tried to lift myself but she put one of her four fingered hand on my belly.

-“It’s best if you remain lying down for a few hours to let the entry site heal.
-We’ll transfer you to a room where you friends will be there for you in a little while.”
+“It’s best if you remain lying down for a few hours to let the entry sites heal.
+We’ll soon transfer you to a room where you friends will be there for you in a little while.”

 I lied back down and closed my eyes.
 With the anesthetic’s effect still lingering, I didn’t think of impending doom, or the surgery.
 In fact, I didn’t of anything really.
 Just sort of floating in bed until the doctors came to give me a final checkup before sending me to a regular room.